y330/FragmentQR/index.md

 Scroll to text fragment is a feature in Chromium\-based browsers[\[2\]](#ref2) .
 There may be similar features in other browsers.

-Mobile operating systems(that support scanning the QR code)
+Mobile operating systems(I need to recheck these, so they may be out of date)

 1.  **Android works**(check browsers below)
 2.  **iOS doesn't work(yet)**